 Surprise, surprise.
 It's actually the fruit of a cactus plant!

-Cut open the fruit and you'll find dense, white flesh (or red or yellow, depending on the species) with texture akin to that of Kiwi fruits, albeit not as flavorful yet loaded with vitamins and minerals nonetheless.
+fruit and you'll find dense, white flesh (or red or yellow, depending on the species) with texture akin to that of Kiwi fruits, albeit not as flavorful yet loaded with vitamins and minerals nonetheless.
 This fruit is supposedly very effective in lowering cholesterols and rumor has it that it accelerates hair growth as well.
 Move over, hair transplant surgeons!

 After a highly satisfying one-hour tour around the farm, it was time to satiate our appetites.
 The tour included a buffet of tropical fruits and a tropical juice mixture of choice per person.